rschristopher/rschristopher.github.io/src/tools/satspp.md

 # Sats Purchasing Power
 This tool estimates the future purchasing power of satoshis (sats) for common goods.
 It uses current USD prices from 2025 CPI data and projects future prices in sats based on fiat inflation and BTCUSD growth (CAGR).

 Ultimately, the finite supply of Bitcoin will drive prices downward (as an inverse measure of global economic output).
-Fiat USD cannot scale the way a fixed and infinitely divisible monetary asset will, and will inevitably implode as all other fiat moneys have.
+Fiat USD cannot scale the way a fixed and infinitely divisible monetary asset can scale, and fiat USD will inevitably implode as all other fiat moneys have.

 <style>
     .input-container {